The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Crucially, these systems lack the functional architecture for strong emergence.
 They optimize prediction of next tokens, not homeostatic equilibrium.
 They lack emotional systems creating intrinsic valuation.
 They lack unified workspaces forcing integrated understanding.
 Without these functional features, strongly emergent consciousness remains implausible regardless of scale.

 This analysis suggests that consciousness requires specific functional architecture, not merely increased computational power.
-The ACM hypothesis is that functionalist design targeting emotional integration creates conditions for strong emergence that scale alone cannot achieve.
+The Consciousness AI hypothesis is that functionalist design targeting emotional integration creates conditions for strong emergence that scale alone cannot achieve.

 5. Philosophical Implications